ifcanduela/router/README.md

 ```

 Routes follow the syntax defined by [`nikic/fast-route`](https://github.com/nikic/FastRoute),
-so you can add parameters using curly braces and optional parameters using square brackets.
+so you can add parameters using curly braces and wrap segments in square brackets to make them
+optional.
 It's also possible to add default values for optional parameters:

 ```php
 Route::from("/projects/{id}[/{version}]")